My Story

 For as long as I can remember, I’ve been drawn to designing, making, and creating.
 To me, creativity is infinite — a space with no boundaries.
 I'm always exploring, learning new techniques, and trying different mediums, led by curiosity and a deep love for the process.

 Like many, I’ve found it challenging to let go of the “busyness” of life and make space for creativity.
-It’s not always easy to carve out the time or find the right headspace — but when I do, I cherish every moment.
-Before I know it, I’m lost in my own little wonderland, where minutes slip easily into hours.
+It’s not always easy to carve out the time or find the right headspace — but when I do, I value every moment.
+I love getting lost in my own little creative wonderland, where minutes slip easily into hours.

-I truly believe in the therapeutic qualities of creativity.
-Its effects are subtle but powerful.
+I truly believe in these qualities of creativity and how they support well-being.
+The effects are subtle but powerful.
 When we create, we connect with something deeply human.
 It brings balance, supports self-regulation, and fosters a sense of empowerment that comes not from outcomes, but from the act of creating itself.

-So many people have been told they’re not creative — but I don’t believe that.
-Creativity lives in all of us.
+So many people have been told they’re not creative — but I believe creativity lives in all of us.
 It’s an innate part of being human.
 When it’s nurtured, it helps us feel more grounded, more connected, and more at peace.

 Back Story